Frequently Asked Questions From Practitioners

-2. What is the membership fee for?
-Right now my budget is tight as I am just starting my private practice, what might my options be for joining?
+2. What is the joining fee and the membership fee about?
+Right now my budget is tight as I am just starting my private practice, what might my options be?

-The membership fee is an investment into being listed as a recommended provider of holistic healing that survivors across the country can trust when they utilize our website to seek support.
+The joining fee and the membership fee are an investment into being listed as a recommended provider of holistic healing that survivors across the country can trust when they utilize our resources to seek support.
 Also, organizations and groups in your area may find you through our website and invite you to their space to deliver trainings or presentations on your work.
 One of the primary elements of our work is to market the services, events and trainings that you provide through our e-newsletter, social media and through email inquiries we receive from survivors, their supporters and organizations that serve them.
 Membership connects you to our national collective of holistic healers from who you may receive referrals or refer to, share about events, workshops, request resources, etc. all which serve to promote or enhance your practice.
-Finally, when our organization is invited to present at events or designs our trainings, we look first to contracting members of our practitioner network.
+Additionally, we are implementing specialized trainings for our members that will bring together experts from the fields of sexual violence, trauma resilience, vicarious trauma and working with specialized populations facing trauma and sexual violence to enhance and strengthen your skill as a practitioner while building greater community as an organization.
+Finally, when our organization is invited to present at events or designs our trainings, we look first to contracting members from our practitioner network.
 At times, we may be able to sponsor you in sharing your work and healing practice as well as representing The Breathe Network in your local, regional or national community.

 3. When you say we have to offer our clients a sliding-scale, what is the scale?
 Do we have to work with everyone?
 I can only take a few sliding-scale clients at a time, what are my options?